inntran/git-benchmark-testdata/mattoid/ejaculate/multungulate.markdown

 		-- Jim Starlin, "Captain Marvel #31"
 It looked like something resembling white marble, which was probably what it was: something resembling white marble.
-		-- Douglas Adams, "The Hitchhikers Guide to the Galaxy" The things that interest people most  usually none of their business.
+		-- Douglas Adams, "The Hitchhikers Gui to the Galaxy" The things that interest people most  usually none of their business.
 Q:	What's the difference between a duck and an elephant?
 A:	You can't get down off an elephant.